rashidasohail/Library-Management-System/README.md

 **Admin Features**

 <ul>
- <li>Admin can add / delete /search books</li>
+ <li>Admin can add, delete, and search books in the library database.</li>
-<li>Admin can issue a new book to student and also update the details when student return book</li>
+<li>Admin can issue new books to students and update book details when books are returned.</li>
-<li>Admin can search student by using their username</li>
+<li>Admin can search for students using their usernames.</li>
 <li>Admin can also view student details</li>
-<li>Admin can reply in the comment box.</li>
+<li>Admin can reply to comments in the public comment section.</li>
 </ul>

 **Student Features**
 <ul>
- <li>Student can register and after registration they will get student-id</li>
+ <li>Students can register and receive a unique student ID upon successful registration.</li>
-<li>They can search for a book by book name </li>
+<li>Students can search for books using the book name.</li>
-<li>Student can request for a book.</li>
+<li>Students can request a book from the library.</li>
-<li>After the admin approve the request they can see the issue and return date.</li>
+<li>Once the admin approves a book request, students can view the issue and return date.</li>
-<li>Also, there is a public comment section where registered users can comment on their suggestions and can ask questions.</li>
+<li>A public comment section allows registered users to post suggestions and ask questions.</li>
 </ul>

 <h3>Added presentation file for the Library Management System project.
 The PPT provides an overview of the project's objectives, features and implementation details</h3>